daniel-barrows/ADB-FRP-Bypass/README.md

     2. Fawaz Ahmed's [Latest ADB Fastboot and USB driver installer tool](https://github.com/fawazahmed0/Latest-adb-fastboot-installer-for-windows)
     3. Corbin Davenport's [Nexus Tools](https://github.com/corbindavenport/nexus-tools).

-2. Power on your device normally and connect it to your PC using USB cable.
+2. Power on your device normally and connect it to your computer using USB cable.

-3. Go the folder where the adb drivers are installed.
+3. Go the folder where the ADB drivers are installed.
 (In most cases they are installed in the C Drive (Windows Drive))

-4. Hold down Shift, right-click anywhere blank in the ADB folder, and select "Open command window here".
+4. Hold down <kbd>Shift</kbd>, right-click anywhere blank in the ADB folder, and select "Open command window here".

 To remove FRP on **_Samsung devices_** via ADB commands: Type the following ADB FRP bypass command into the Command Prompt window one by one hitting Enter after each line.
 ```